The mini-guide for all separated parents who want to know what co-parenting is all about and how to make it work

 Asking your children to cut all ties with your former in-laws is often the first crack that leads to divorce.

-When a child comes back from a visit, be it with the other parent or the latter’s close friends or relatives, avoid making comparisons and sparking competition.
-Children have just as much need of the parent who supervises their homework better as of the parent who makes great spaghetti !
+When a child comes back from a visit, be it with the other parent or the other parent's close friends or family, avoid making comparisons and sparking competition.
+Children have just as much need of the parent who helps with their homework as of the parent who makes great spaghetti!

 It’s true that it’s tempting to downgrade your ex.
 Your marriage has not met your expectations and you are doubtless wounded, disappointed, and angry.
 Still, remember that you’re an adult.
 Children need to respect their parents.
 That helps them to respect authority in general and to grow up being respected by others.

-Even if your ex denigrates you, don’t answer, don’t give tit for tat.
+Even if your ex is negative towards you, don’t answer, don’t give tit for tat.
 That will only undermine your child’s respect for you.
 You may say that if you don’t defend yourself, your child will see you as weak.
 Actually, ceaseless hostilities are what gnaw away at respect.